Infineon/high-side-switch/docs/hw-platforms.rst

-The following Infineon products are supported with this library:
+The following Infineon products are supported by this library:

 PROFET\ |trade|\ + 24V family
 -----------------------------